Skip to main content

 ./run-regression-test.sh

-# Delete test framework compilation results and test logs
+# Delete the framework compilation results and test logs

 ./run-regression-test.sh --clean